mihaigabriel1992/sailthru-mobile-ios/README.md

 ## Notes

+* For those of you that have both a web site and an iOS app, Apple introduced a new concept in iOS8 called *Continuity*.
+One aspect of that can facilitate app login, by leveraging Safari credentials.
+Sailthru has experimented with this technology, and we show how to do it on our [tech blog](http://www.sailthru.com/codeship/one-click-app-login-arrived-magic-continuity/).

-Brenden Mulligan, co-founder and designer at **Cluster**, [documented the approach](http://techcrunch.com/2014/04/04/the-right-way-to-ask-users-for-ios-permissions/) on **TechCrunch** that his company uses to increase the percentage of users who allow push notifications etc. Definitely worth a read!
+* Brenden Mulligan, co-founder and designer at **Cluster**, [documented the approach](http://techcrunch.com/2014/04/04/the-right-way-to-ask-users-for-ios-permissions/) on **TechCrunch** that his company uses to increase the percentage of users who allow push notifications etc. Definitely worth a read!

 Copyright (c) 2014 Sailthru, Inc